zalando/logbook/README.md

 Logbook differentiates between `Obfuscator` (for headers and query parameters) and `BodyObfuscator`.
 The default behaviour is to obfuscate the `Authorization` header.

-You can use custom headerObfuscators individually:
+You can use custom obfuscators individually:

 ```java
 Logbook logbook = Logbook.builder()